CloCkWeRX/node-limitlessLED/README.md

 ==================
-ninja-limitlessLED
+ninja-limitlessLED (Same as MiLight, EasyBulb, ...)
 ==================

 NinjaBlocks module for LimitlessLED lights

-Currently disabled by default in the client, but can be easily enabled by editing index.js:
+Configurable via the dashboard:
  - configure the LimitlessLED router to be on your network, noting it's IP address
+ - click the Drivers button in the top right corner of the dashboard
- - set the constant "ipLimitlessLEDRouter" to the IP address of the LimitlessLED router
+ - after the drivers for the connected block have displayed, click configure of the LimitlessLED driver
- - set the constant "enabled" to be true
+ - Enter the IP address and confirm

 TODO:
 - Implement light protocol instead of simple RGB LED